Xavier Kelly

-Xavier Kelly (born October 2, 1997) is an American football defensive tackle who is a free agent.
+Xavier Kelly (born October 2, 1997) is an American former football defensive tackle.
 He played college football at Arkansas.

 Professional career

 Baltimore Ravens

-Kelly went undrafted in the 2021 NFL Draft.
+Kelly went undrafted in the 2021 NFL draft.
 On May 1, 2021, he signed with the Baltimore Ravens as an undrafted free agent.
 On May 27, Kelly suffered a torn achilles while at practice, which prematurely ended his rookie season.
 He was waived with injuries on June 1, 2021, but was reverted to injured reserve the following day.
 He was waived on May 11, 2022.